 What should be done prior to the roofing installation?We make this as easy as possible for you by requiring very little on your part.

 We do recommend that you remove or secure any fragile or irreplaceable items on the walls or ceilings inside your home.
 During the installation of your roof, there will be some vibration on your walls and ceilings and we will not be responsible for any damage to unsecured items that are disturbed or fall.

 Your roofing installation will begin between 7:00 and 8:00 in the morning on the scheduled day and we ask that you move your vehicles out of the garage and onto the street the night before.
 This way we will not intrude on your morning routine.

 How do you protect my home from damage during the roofing installation?If you’ll permit us one little boast, protecting your home during a roofing installation is on our list of things we are most proud of and where we make extra effort to outshine the other roofing companies.
 Every home is different when it comes to setting up for a new roof so we don’t have a one size fits all answer to this question.

 What we can tell you is that our material haulers we use to transport the materials are loaded up for every job with an arsenal of protective materials: 4×8 sheets of wood, lumber, tarps, and any other materials deemed necessary that we determine during the original inspection of your roof.
 Extra care is given to the setup before the first crew member ever climbs a ladder to begin your roofing project.

 Are you certified, licensed and insured?We are often asked about our license and insurance which shows that many homeowners are both informed and concerned.
-You should be.
-Both are very important and you should ask for proof.
+Both are very important and you should ask for proof of insurance.
 A legitimate roofing contractor will not be the least bit offended.

 This is not just a matter of compliance with Texas law, but your own personal protection.